ViaHero · May 17, 2018

 - Travel the famous Ring Road: This is the ideal one week or more road trip.
 You can make stops along the way to try the other things to do in Iceland in May!

 - Whale Watching: May is the true start of whale season, where over two dozen whale species visit Iceland’s waters.
 One place to see them is Húsavík - the whale watching capital of Europe.

-- Kayaking: The warmer weather inspires some people to venture into newly thawed water.
-While it is a bit early for surfing, may people kayak in May.
+- Kayaking: The warmer weather inspires some people to venture into the newly thawed water.
+While it is a bit early for surfing, many people kayak in May.

 - Seal watching: The rocky coastline of Iceland is home to multiple species of seals.
-Most travelers with a keen eye who spend time on the shores will be able to spot them.
+Most travelers with a keen eye will be able to spot them from the shore.
 A few popular spots include the Vatnsnes Seal Center, Jökulsárlón Glacial Lagoon, and Svalbarðshreppur in the north.

 - Spot the Arctic Fox in Hornstrandir: As the weather warms up and you make your way north, stop over in Hornstrandir for a chance at seeing the famed Arctic Fox, which roams in this area.

 - Camping: May also marks the beginning of camping season!
-While some brave souls camp year round, May is the time of year when the weather more predictable, and many camp grounds start to open up for the season.
+While some brave souls camp year round, May is the time of year when the weather becomes more predictable, and many campgrounds start to open up for the season.

 - Visit Akureyri: Iceland's second city is much easier to get to know that the heavy snows have melted.

 - Lupin flowers in bloom: Incredible violet flowers called Lupins begin to bloom in late May.
 The best time to see them is in June, but you'll often see them in May, too.